This article is brought to you by Aura.

 No matter the cause, it’s important that you act quickly.
 If you see any of these warning signs, you need to secure your accounts, devices, and identity right away.

-🏆 Get award-winning, all-in-one digital security — for free.
-Aura combines advanced security tools such as powerful antivirus, a military-grade VPN, and AI-powered spam and scam protection with award-winning identity theft protection.
-Try Aura free for 14 days.
+🏆 Get award-winning, all-in-one digital security — for all of your devices.
+Aura combines advanced security tools such as powerful antivirus, a military-grade VPN, and optional AI-powered spam and scam protection with award-winning identity theft protection — plans start at just $3/month.

 1. New or unfamiliar apps appear on your homescreen